Share

 • Know what to expect.
 It’s essential that expectant parents know what to expect during labor and delivery so that they can alert a nurse or doctor should anything unusual happen during this stage.
 Delaying medical attention when something is wrong during labor increases the chance of a baby being born with nerve or brain damage.

 • Monitor fetal and maternal heart rate.
 Doctors or nurses should be aware of any dangerous changes in the heart rate of the mother or baby.
-If the monitoring equipment sounds an alert and there isn’t a medical professional in the room, expectant parents need to call for help right away.
+If the monitoring equipment sounds an alert and there isn’t a medical professional in the room, expectant parents need to call for help immediately.

-After the Baby is Born
+Preventing Cerebral Palsy After the Baby is Born

 • Babyproof (childproof) the home to prevent injuries from furniture, electronics, windows, etc.